 Before beginning the bleach dip process, it is important to inspect each plant carefully.
 Look for any signs of pests, algae, or other unwanted substances on the leaves and stems.
 Remove any dead or decaying plant material, as this can affect the effectiveness of the bleach dip.

-See also Best salt for reef aquarium
+See also Best bottom feeder fish for small tank

 Trim any overgrown or damaged parts of the plants using a clean pair of scissors or pruning shears.
 Make sure to cut the stems at a slight angle to promote healthy growth.
 It is also important to remove any brown or yellow leaves, as they can indicate nutrient deficiencies or poor plant health.